ReallySecureShell/Simple_Encryption_Setup/README.md

 If you need an image writer you can <a href="http://wiki.rosalab.ru/ru/images/2/24/RosaImageWriter-2.6.1-lin-x86_64.txz">download</a> RosaImageWriter.

 We are using Clonezilla because it's the OS where all testing is being done.
 That way we make sure the script acts as expected.
 If you have a version of Clonezilla already, <b>make sure it's at least version `2.6.1-25`</b>.
-Because there is a bug on (at least) version 2.5.6-22 that when attempting to chroot, all attempts will fail with a `bus error`.
+Earlier versions have a problem with chrooting that causes a <i>bus error</i> to be thrown.

 ### Backup Your System